axelarnetwork/axelar-contract-deployments/releases/solana/2025-09-GMP-anchor.md

     solana config set --url $CLUSTER
     ```

-1. Generate or set existing keypair:
+1. Generate or set existing upgrade authority keypair:

     - To generate and set a new keypair: